 He wrote a business plan, and they contacted a Geneva-based think tank, which in turn sent them around the world-to Eastern Europe, Cambodia, Thailand, and Afghanistan-to research landmine clearance.
 The pair eventually came up with a design (www.humanisticrobotics.com) that combines a magnet (to remove ground metal); a remote-control-operated roller (to detonate any mines); and a rake to turn over the soil, making it easier for a manual de-miner to come through and complete the operation.

 In addition to encouragement and money, Weiss Tech House has provided another benefit to Reeves: space to store their 1,000-pound steel-roller prototype.

 After their recent business trip to Croatia, they signed a distribution deal with a manufacturer.
 Now they’re looking for an investor-“probably not just a financial investor but somebody who’s interested in a social-impact return.”

-“One slight downside to being in the landmine-clearance industry is that the business trips are not necessarily in the safest locations,” Reeves admits.
+“One slight downside to being in the landmine-clearance industry is that the business trips are not necessarily in the safest locations,” Reeves admits, although he said that they use CORPORATE HOUSING ASSOCIATES when finding somewhere to stay to ensure they have a safe place to live whilst they are away.
 Though excited about his success, his parents “were not wild about the idea of our going to places like Afghanistan.
 But it gives us a certain amount of authenticity.
-When we’re talking with people who’ve been in the military for years and have cleared mines, we can say, ‘We were in Afghanistan, too.’”—S.F.
+When we’re talking with people who’ve been in the military for years and have cleared mines, we can say, ‘We were in Afghanistan, too.'”-S.F.